chasballew/ghostpack/readme.md

 1. I left fail2ban's default settings in place.
 1. Can make this pull from the TryGhost Github repo later.
 Now just grabs the [0.3.3 release from en.ghost.org](https://en.ghost.org/download/).
 1. If Packer hangs on a file upload, make sure there's a newline at the end.
 1. Included is a Vagrantfile, if you want to use Vagrant to debug locally.
+You'll need to run the shell commands to install Ansible manually, then `vagrant ssh` and `cd /vagrant_playbook`.
+The command Packer uses to run Ansible is:
+`ansible-playbook ghost.yml -c local -i "127.0.0.1,"`